rlancer/google-managed-certs-gke/README.md

 # Using Google Managed  SSL Certificates with GKE

-> Special thanks to @dannyzen for helping Collaborizm move to GCP, he did help with this post but does not endorse it's methods.
+> Special thanks to @dannyzen from Google for helping Collaborizm move to GCP, he did help with this post but does not endorse it's methods

 Getting HTTPS going with GKE can be challenging.